Online Privacy Notice

 We will ask for an email address when you set up a new account or service with us.
 We may use this address to communicate with you regarding our products and services.
 You can unsubscribe from our marketing emails at any time by selecting the “Unsubscribe” link provided in the email.

-In order to protect the security of your accounts, we will never call or send you emails asking you to provide, update, or verify personal or account information, such as passwords, Social Security Numbers, PINs, check or credit card numbers or other confidential information.
+In order to protect the security of your accounts, we will never call or send you emails asking you to provide, update, or verify personal or account information, such as passwords, Social Security Numbers, PINs, debit or credit card numbers or other confidential information.
 If you receive any communication from someone posing as American Bank requesting such information, please contact us at 888.366.6622 to confirm authenticity.

 However, please be aware that in certain telephone and in-person transactions, we may ask for your full Social Security Number, account number or other information to verify your identity before conducting the transactions you have requested.
 Those transactions include calls you have placed to us and when we have called you about a new product or service we believe you will find valuable.
 We strongly suggest that you do not share your Password or PIN with anyone, under any circumstances.